faizalprbw/usersmapapp/README.md

 Users Map App (usersmapapp) is a web dashboard to mapping registered users based on address location.
 This is an experimental project to testing the integration of Django & ReactJS with spatial capabilities.

 ### Built With
-This dashboard was developed by using various kinds of open-source frameworks/libraries.
-This dashboard was developed by using <a href='https://www.djangoproject.com/'>Django (Python)</a> with <a href='https://www.django-rest-framework.org/'>Django Rest Framework</a> to create API in the back-end consumed by dashboard developed by <a href='https://reactjs.org/'>ReactJS (JavaScript)</a> for front-end.
+This dashboard was developed by using various kinds of open-source frameworks/libraries. <a href='https://www.djangoproject.com/'>Django (Python)</a> with <a href='https://www.django-rest-framework.org/'>Django Rest Framework</a> to create API in the back-end consumed by dashboard developed by <a href='https://reactjs.org/'>ReactJS (JavaScript)</a> for front-end.
 Location of registered users displayed on dashboard map by using <a href='https://leafletjs.com/'>Leaflet JS<a>.
 Database used in this system is <a href='https://www.postgresql.org/'>PostgreSQL</a> with spatial extension by using <a href='https://postgis.net/'>PostGIS</a>.
 All of these components are delivered as containers by using <a href='https://www.docker.com/'>Docker</a> to simplify installation procedure and production deployment.
 There is also a web server image in the containers which is using <a href='https://www.nginx.com/'>NGINX</a>.

 <image>